magomimmo/modern-cljs/doc/tutorial-20.md

 Not bad, `Enfocus` is still compiling as expected.
 Even if we still have to implement unit tests, we set everything in place.

-> NOTE 9: If you issue the `lein test` command without having defined
+> NOTE 10: If you issue the `lein test` command without having defined
 > any CLJS unit test yet, you'll receive more error messages.
-To overcome
+To
-> this problem you can create a single CLJS unit test file
+> overcome this problem you can create a single CLJS unit test file
-> (e.g. `test/cljs/enfocus/core-test.clj`) containing the corresponding
+> (e.g. `test/cljs/enfocus/core-test.clj`) containing the
-> namespace declaration and an empty test only.
+> corresponding namespace declaration and a failing unit test, just to
+> remember at each run that the unit tests have to be implemented yet.
 >
 > ```clj
 > (ns enfocus.core-test